WETO Software Best Practices#

 Appendix - RSEs: The engineers behind research software#

 Research software exists in a unique environment where the majority of users and developers share expertise within a specific field, and funding mechanisms are often tied to results from using the software rather than to the software itself.
 Because of these nuances of the research software environment, the incentives to create high-quality software are often misaligned with the career incentives for the engineers creating the software.
-Without the appropriate incentives, the best practices listed in this report will never gain adoption, and Wind Energy Technologies Office (WETO) software will suffer in all of the areas listed.
+Without the appropriate incentives, the best practices listed in this report will not gain adoption, and Wind Energy Technologies Office (WETO) software will suffer in all of the areas listed.
 For the sake of the WETO software portfolio and the researchers working in these groups, it is important to directly consider the needs and expectations of the people responsible for designing and implementing research software projects.

 The term research software engineer (RSE) is defined by the UK-RSE Society as follows: